Perth-based Mark Patterson sad over 1992 Olympics snub

-Mark Patterson was Indian hockey's best goalkeeper before he migrated to Australia at the peak of his career after being inexplicably left out of the national team for the Barcelona Olympics. mid-day caught up with the ex-Mumbai player and discovered that though he has forgiven those who wronged him, he has not forgotten the hurt even after 23 years
+mid-day catches up with the ex-Mumbai player and one of Indian hockey's best goalkeepers to discover that though he has forgiven those who wronged him, he has not forgotten the hurt even after 23 years

 Perth: Twenty-one is not an age to quit sport.
 Unfortunately, one of India's best hockey goalkeepers, Mark Patterson was forced to do that after he was unceremoniously left out of the Indian team at the 1992 Barcelona Olympics trials when at the peak of his career, thanks to some inexplicable politics that prevailed in the national sport back then.